Facebook Ads’ click-through rates (CTRs) can be high.

 This area is where I want my attention to be.
 You have the option of limiting your audience by adding more options.

 I don’t know the exact nature of what you’d be advertising but let’s say you’re targeting people who are both interested in rock music and reptiles.

 Targeting options can be accessed in detail to make it as easy as possible.

 This tells Facebook that you are targeting people who are interested in reptiles for pets, lizards, or frogs.

-Next, inform Facebook that you are looking for someone who is passionate about rock music.
+Next, inform Facebook that you are looking for someone passionate about rock music.
 Facebook will find people who share these interests and display your ad.

 It is possible to show your ad to only someone who loves country music and is also a lizard lover.
 This will not only increase your CTR but also increase the quality of clicks and the likelihood of conversions.